ubercracker8977/KODI-Popcorn-Time/README.md

 #### KODI Popcorn Time Addon ####

+* Ver 1.6.7
+  - Added favourites for TV Shows and Anime (tnx @adamantike for fixes)
+  - Favourites are stil WIP (needs to implement clearing favourites from settings)
+  - translation fixes by @adamantike and @muzena

 * Ver 1.6.6
   - Croatian translation by @muzena
   - Proper fix for issue #43 by @adamantike